kowala-tech/kowalad/README.md

 # kowalad

-kowalad is an experimental middleware/deamon that simplifies communication with Kowala's blockchains.
+kowalad is an experimental middleware/deamon that simplifies communication with Kowala's blockchains. kowalad is currently an underlying part of the Kowala Oracle - authenticated data feeds.

-* Account management is not covered in this module:
+Account management is not covered in this module as we will use an Intel SGX Enclave for key management.
-  * Oracle: account management is done through an Intel SGX Enclave.

 ## Build

-The project can be used to:

-* generate an experimental library which provides a C++ wrapper over a light client node.
+* Generate an experimental library which provides a C++ wrapper over a light client node.
   * dynamic library - `make kowalad-dynamic`
   * static library - `make kowalad-static`
-* run a standalone server - `make kowalad`
+* Standalone server - `make kowalad`

 ## Core Contributors